manukaiiu/workflow-with-agents/meta/FOR-AGENTS.md

 You're following the protocol correctly if:

-✅ Every session starts by reading SSOT
+✅ Every session starts by reading SSOT from the feature folder ✅ Features are in numbered folders (001_, 002_, etc.)
 ✅ Progress log grows by appending (never recreating)
 ✅ Handoffs include specific next task with file path
 ✅ Documents stay within max length
 ✅ Human can resume work in < 2 minutes
-✅ Only 5 core docs exist (plus archive)
+✅ Only 5 core docs per feature (plus archive)
-✅ No duplicate summaries
+✅ Knowledge docs updated when valuable insights discovered ✅ No duplicate summaries

 ---